 Welcome to the Department of Sport Management

-The Sport Management Department has designed a program to develop "effective practitioners" who are equipped with specialty content knowledge, demonstrate interpersonal communication skills, have the ability to utilize technology in a variety of settings, understand appropriate assessment procedures and techniques, and are able to apply strategies through proven models of teaching, research and service in the industries of professional sports, collegiate sports, recreational sports and professional sport facilities.
+The Sport Management Department has designed a program to develop "effective practitioners" who are equipped with specialty content knowledge, demonstrate interpersonal communication skills, utilize technology in a variety of sport and Recreation Management settings, and are able to apply specialized knowledge and skills through proven models of teaching, research and service in the industries of professional sports, collegiate sports, recreational sports and professional sport facilities.

-The department offers a Bachelor of Science in Sport Management degree with a concentration in Sport Management.
+The Department of Sport Management offers a Bachelor of Science in Sport Management degree with a concentration in Sport Management.
 All majors in the Department engage in an internship as their senior capstone experiences during their final semester of enrollment.
 The culminating experience allows majors to practice their learned skills in an actual real life situation that will be similar to what they will be experiencing after graduation.

-The Sport Majors Organization is the student organization within the Department.
-All departmental majors are eligible for membership.
+The Sport Management Organization is the student organization within the Department of Sport Management.
+All Sport Management majors are eligible for the membership.
 The organization elects its own officers, updates its by-laws, and determines its goals and objectives.
 The majors' organization activities are both professional- and service-oriented.
 Majors are encouraged to attend regional or national conventions under the supervision of the organization's faculty advisor.
 The organization hosts an annual leadership conference at DSU’s campus and invites their members to attend the Sport Management National Conference yearly.

 Master of Science in Sport Administration offered by Department of Sport Management that professionally prepares ethical leaders for advanced responsibilities within sport organizations and/or to design and implement new sport or sport-related enterprises.
 This is a 30 credit hour, twelve-month program designed to develop your ability to lead and manage sport and/or sport-related organizations while adapting to changing economic, legal, political, and social influences.